Embryo Development From In Vitro Fertilization to a Positive Pregnancy Test

 Image by TheVisualMD

-Human Embryo (7th week of pregnancy, 5th week p.o.)
+Tubal Pregnancy with Human Embryo (7th week of pregnancy)

 This photo of an opened oviduct with an ectopic pregnancy features a spectacularly well preserved 10-millimeter embryo.
 It is uncommon to see any embryo at all in an ectopic, and for one to be this well preserved (and undisturbed by the prosector's knife) is quite unusual.

 Even an embryo this tiny shows very distinct anatomic features, including tail, limb buds, heart (which actually protrudes from the chest), eye cups, cornea/lens, brain, and prominent segmentation into somites.
-The gestational sac is surrounded by myriad chorionic villi resembling elongated party balloons.
+The gestational sac is surrounded by a myriad of chorionic villi resembling elongate party balloons.
 This embryo is about five weeks old (or seven weeks in the biologically misleading but eminently practical dating system used in obstetrics).

 Ectopic pregnancy